The beginner’s guide to Slack eDiscovery

 With the click of a button, you can send a gif, share a link, start a thread, even edit and delete messages.
 Its ease of use and ephemeral qualities make Slack data proliferate and change like no other.
 All of these functions are what make Slack such an awesome tool to use, however, they’re also what makes its eDiscovery process more complex than other platforms out there.

-The thing is…the more dynamic the data, the harder it is to identify, process, and export in comprehensive formats — and Slack has a lot of dynamic data.
+The thing is … the more dynamic the data, the harder it is to identify, process, and export in comprehensive formats — and Slack has a lot of dynamic data.
 This ultimately means that unless you have a proper eDiscovery plan in place, the Slack data you export will come out as a JSON file (see above).
 This provides no contextual information and will take even the most diligent legal teams extended time and effort to review.

-Understanding Slack Data Retention
+Understanding Slack data retention

 Regardless of what plan you have, Slack has customizable retention policies for messages and files.
 It’s critical to address your retention policy right away to reinforce data loss prevention.
-The default retention setting will retain all of your messages and files for the full life span of your workspace, however, you can change this setting to fit your personal preferences.
+The default retention setting will retain all of your messages and files for the full life span of your workspace.
+However, you can change this setting to fit your personal preferences.

 For example, a 30-day message retention policy will automatically delete any message and file older than 30 days.
 Once deletion happens, it is permanent.
-However, if a file originated from an outside source like GSuite or Dropbox and you choose to delete it in Slack, it will still live in its original source.
+However, if a file originated from an outside source like Google Workspace or Dropbox and you choose to delete it in Slack, it will still live in its original source.
 For more granular message and file retention settings, check out the chart below:

 - Keep everything